COVID-19 Leave Support Scheme

 Inland Revenue will provide interest-free loans for a year to small businesses as they recover from the impacts of COVID-19.

-The Small Business Cashflow Loan Scheme will provide assistance of up to $100,000 to firms employing 50 or fewer full-time equivalent employees.
+The Small Business Cashflow Loan Scheme will provide assistance to firms employing 50 or fewer full-time equivalent employees.
+The maximum size of the loan you can get depends on the number of full-time equivalent employees.

 Loans will be interest-free if they’re paid back within a year.
 The interest rate will be 3% for a maximum term of 5 years.
 Repayments are not required for the first 2 years.